ImpulseAdventure/GUIslice-Builder/README.md

 - Support for FlatLaf Themes and Intellij Themes.
 Users may now also add their own custom themes.
 - Added new feature "Copy Properties" in the layout tab.
 - Support selecting Jpeg images if you are using TFT_espi drivers and SPIFFS storage.
-- Added support for Teensy fonts
 - Added support for Google's Dosis and Noto(tm) fonts with their permissive licensing.
 - Builder will now save and restore window frame and panel resizing.
 - Support for dragging multiple UI Elements.
 - Major Enhancements to the code generation of Button callbacks.
 - Reduction of boiler plate code for Keypad input fields
-- Support for Flash-based Numeric/Alpha input Fields
-- Support for Flash based Slider control.
-- Support for Toggle Button.
-- Support for Seekbar, a modern slider control.
-- Added Style options to Checkbox and Radio Buttons.
-- Base Page UI Elements will now show through other pages.
-- Addition of templates/builder_fonts.json to ease adding custom fonts

-#### Changes for 0.15.0
-On Windows 10 the menubar is moved into the title pane.

-Support for Flash based Slider control and New controls, Toggle Button and Seekbar, both have RAM and Flash based versions of GUIslice API.
-Also added Style options to Checkbox and Radio Buttons.

-UI Elements placed on the Base Page will now be shown as write protected elements on all normal pages to make control layouts easier.
-Base page UI Elements will not be shown on Project Tab or Popup pages.

-Font support has been improved with the addition of Teensy and M5Stack platforms.

-The templates/arduinofonts.csv and linuxfonts.csv have been replaced with templates/builder_fonts.json which should make it easier to add new or custom fonts.

-The Builder normally only does code generation for fonts that are referenced by UI Elements in the project file.
-The Project Tab now allows users to specify additional fonts to be loaded into the system so that they can be used with manual drawing of text.

-Added Apache log4j2 trace logging in GUIsliceBuilder/logs/builder.log to help hunt down bugs.
-The log file is rolled over daily and the rollover files are compressed using zip.
-A maximum of 5 log files are kept.

-#### Bug Fixes 0.14.b005
- - Bug No. 174 When property `Touch Enabled?=true` builder needs to add gslc_ElemSetClickEn call
- - Bug No. 173 The selected colors for frame, fill and glow are not adopted for Sliders issue `#96`
- - Bug No. 171 using ctrl-X in Property View can cause crashes
- - Bug No. 170 Project Tab, screen size not used when placing or aligning widgets on screen issue `#93`
- - Bug No. 169 Moto_mono22 font duplicated should be Moto_mono24 in arduinofonts.csv file issue `#92`
- - Bug No. 168 Project Option Tab is output as a Page during code gen
- - Bug No. 166 Support for extended font modes (eg. Teensy) - Builder issue `#89`

 #### HotFix 0.14.b004
  - Bug No. 167 Changing target platform to LINUX in Project Tab can cause font errors and crashes